 Whether you’ll be in Morocco for mere days or much longer, you’ll most definitely make a visit to iconic Marrakech.
 What better place to stay than somewhere traditional in the heart of the medina to fully immerse yourself in the energy – the pulse – of Morocco.
-If you’re dreaming of staying in a trendy boutique hotel in an exotic destination, look no farther than Le Riad Yasmine in the heart of Marrakech.
+If you’re dreaming of staying in a trendy boutique hotel in an exotic destination, look no farther than Le Riad Yasmin, Marrakech in the heart of the medina.
 The interior design, attention to detail, and friendly, attentive staff are what make this riad stand out above the rest (that, and the fact that it’s become an Instagram sensation).
 Morocco has long been a destination where cultures coalesce and aesthetics from around the world blend to create an eclectic and bold style.
 Le Riad Yasmine is no exception.

 What is a Riad?

 The word riad refers to traditional Moroccan homes, or mansions, that belonged to the wealthiest of citizens.
 They were typically two or more stories with a central garden and fountain in a center courtyard.
 Many riads have been revitalized and transformed into hotels and guesthouses, and in Le Riad Yasmine’s case, it is owned by the lovely French couple, Gabriel and Alice.
 They have made this riad spectacularly trendy while remaining quintessential Moroccan.